Exhibitors Terms and Conditions

 Exhibitors are responsible for removing all their rubbish from the event site and should bring sufficient garbage bags to remove all rubbish from the site daily.
 General waste and recycling bins within the public domain or within the Event areas are not to be used for stall waste.

-Please ensure that no rubbish is left behind, within, or around your stall area at the end of the day’s rade.
-Exhibitors found to be breaching this condition will not be invited to attend Le Festival in future years and will be invoiced extra cleaning costs incurred.
+Please ensure that no rubbish is left behind, within, or around your stall area at the end of the day’s trade.
+Exhibitors found to be breaching this condition will not be invited to attend Le Festival in future years and cleaning deposit will be forfeited.

 9. Conditions of Payment

-To confirm registration, once your application has been approved, a 50% payment will be required, payable within 10 days of approval notification.
-A further invoice reminder will be issued at the end of May 2023 for the outstanding balance of 50%, payable within 10 days of receiving the reminder.
+To confirm registration, once your application has been approved, a 50% payment will be required, plus a refundable $400 cleaning deposit, payable within 10 days of approval notification.
+An additional invoice will be issued at the end of May 2025 for the remaining 50% balance, payable within 10 days.
 Please register as soon as possible as we cannot guarantee space availability to all exhibitors.
+Note that stall space is not guaranteed until full payment is received.
+Cleaning deposit will be refunded within 10 days of bump-out if no cleaning issues have been reported.

 10. Cancellation Terms